 Brown (12 V)

 White (Analog/PWM In)

 Wire up the power supply.
 First connect the mains lead: brown to L, Blue to N, yellow/green to earth.
 Next, connect red wire coming from the 4-core wire to V+ terminal and black to V- terminal.
 It should look like this:

 Connect green and white wires from the 4-core wire to the X-Controller.
-The green wire goes to Spindle (PWM) and white wire goes to GND:
+The green wire goes to Spindle (PWM) and the white wire goes to GND:

 PLH3D nozzle & 43 mm spindle holder adapter

-It is recommended to use an additional nozzle while performing cuts with PLH3D laser head.
+It is recommended to use an additional nozzle while performing cuts with the PLH3D laser head.
 The nozzle will direct the air stream much better in cases where the laser head is a position more than 50 mm from the material surface.
 Here’s how the nozzle looks like:

 The nozzle attaches directly to the laser head with 4 attached screws.
 Here’s a photo of a laser head with the nozzle attached:

 The nozzle can also be used as a mount if your X-Carve has the stock 43 mm 24 V spindle.
 If your X-Carve was delivered with DeWalt 611 or D26200 trim router, you’ll have to either use the mount described “Getting started” chapter of this guide or cut another one that fits the nozzle only, just like the one on the picture below: